 Masking is the delivery system for the vinyl.
 It also protects the reflective cells within the vinyl during cutting and application.

 Each set is actually two sets, one for the left and right side of your helmet.
 Getting these pieces mixed up during application can be a pain.
 We suggest labeling them L and R on the back of each piece.

 Plan Your Design.

 It helps to know at least where you want to start.
 The first piece of vinyl along with features of your helmet give you points of reference.
 This is where the scotch tape comes in handy.
-Planning ahead can help you sort out any curves or plain changes in the helmet surface that could affect the vinyl.
+Planning ahead can help you sort out the contours in the helmet surface that could potentially affect the vinyl.
 You'll know ahead of time how the vinyl will react and how the finished product will look.